Muscle Stimulator to Empower your Training

 Compare this to our other muscle stimulators, learn more about training using a Compex device as well as bespoke training plans, and find out more about what muscle stimulation is.

-You can upgrade to the SP 8.0 WOD Edition, which comes with tonnes of additional extras.
+You can upgrade to the PRO PACK, which comes with tonnes of additional extras.

 This product is covered by our Compex 2 year warranty.
 Register your product here to receive 1 extra year.

 MI, PERSONALIZED STIMULATION

 Equipped with unique MI (muscle intelligence) technology, Compex stimulators adapt to each of your muscles to provide the most effective muscle stimulation possible, while offering greater comfort and better performance

 Boost your performance*

 scans the muscle and automatically adjusts stimulator parameters to your physiology.

 optimizes session effectiveness by combining voluntary contractions with electrostimulated contractions, giving you total control over your workout.

 makes it easier to adjust stimulation levels for anti-pain programs to ensure optimal results.